 Jerez de la Frontera pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Jerez de la Frontera is low; grass is low.
-Tomorrow (26 June 2026) levels are similar - grass increasing.
+Today (16 July) pollen in Jerez de la Frontera is medium; grass is medium.
+Tomorrow (17 July 2026) levels are similar.
 Over the following five days grass will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app